doraemonkeys/WindSend/README-EN.md

 1. The Rust version is relatively smaller in size
 2. The Rust version supports writing more types of images to the Windows clipboard
-3. The Rust version of the notification cannot display the icon
-4. The Rust version is slightly lower in transmission speed than the Go version
+3. The Rust version is slightly lower in transmission speed than the Go version

 ## Cross-platform situation